mmorel-35/docker-thrift/README.md

 # Thrift Docker Image

+This is repository is fork of [ahawkins/docker-thrift](https://github.com/ahawkins/docker-thrift) that does not seem to be actively maintained - see [ahawkins/docker-thrift/pull/22](https://github.com/ahawkins/docker-thrift/pull/22).

 > The Apache Thrift software framework, for scalable cross-language
 > services development, combines a software stack with a code generation
 > engine to build services that work efficiently and seamlessly between